NabaaNabeeh/Job-Match-Weekly-Search/README.md

 ---

-## How it works — the shared Google Sheet
+## How it works — the Google Sheet

 Both workflows read/write to one spreadsheet, **"Job Match Tracker"**, with two tabs: